Friday – Ħaġar Qim and Mnajdra Temple Complexes

 IMG_0520

-The architecture of these temples also tied together with the structures carved in the cave at the Hypogeum a way that left me a bit awestruck.
+The architecture of these temples also tied together with the structures carved in the cave at the Hypogeum in a way that left me a bit awestruck.
 (I suggest you look closely at all three.)
-It’s about a 500m downhill walk from Hajar Qim to Mnajdra.
-Exiting the complex and climbing the hill will leave me a bit breathless (and not simply as a result of the view).
+It’s about a 500 meter downhill walk from Hajar Qim to Mnajdra.
+Exiting the complex and climbing the hill left me a bit breathless (and not simply as a result of the view).

 Off the coast in the distance, you can see Filfla Islet.
 This small, uninhabited speck is the southernmost point of the Maltese archipelago.
 Once used for target practice by the British armed forces, the island is now a bird sanctuary to three species of sea birds that breed there.
 Pictures from the day are here.